The 10 Best Restaurants in Queenstown, New Zealand

 The Bunker Restaurant & Bar

-A rustic fine dining venue that steers clear of all pretentiousness.
-The Bunker is tucked away in a discreet alleyway in the town centre.
-An intimate atmosphere is greatly complemented by a roaring fireplace and impressive food and drinks menu.
+A rustic fine-dining venue that steers clear of all pretentiousness, The Bunker is tucked away in a discreet alleyway in the town centre.
+An intimate atmosphere is complemented by a roaring fireplace and an impressive food and drinks menu.
 The Bunker’s lower level houses the restaurant, which specialises in game meats and local seafood delicacies.
-Upstairs, you’ll find a cozy cocktail bar and an elegant rooftop deck.
+Upstairs, you’ll find a cosy cocktail bar and an elegant rooftop deck.

 Queenstown’s iconic hotel is also home to one of the area’s top restaurants.
 It has been around since 1867, serving hotel patrons and anyone else who drops by for breakfast, tapas, or timeless cocktails.
 If you’re looking for a special night time treat, Eichardt’s Bar is also the only place in Queenstown to serve Champagne Bollinger by the glass.

-Rata is owned and operated by Michelin-starred chef Josh Emett.
-Since opening, the restaurant has earned a strong reputation for embracing local flavours with a elegantly contemporary twist.
-The wine list emphasises the best wines to come out of the Central Otago region, while the impeccable menu consists of locally-sourced seafood and various meat and cheese-based delicacies.
+Rata is owned and operated by Michelin-star chef Josh Emett.
+Since opening, the restaurant has earned a reputation for embracing local flavours with an elegantly contemporary twist.
+The wine list showcases the best wines to come out of the Central Otago region, while the menu consists of locally-sourced seafood and various meat and cheese-based delicacies.

 No Queenstown restaurant list is complete without mentioning the iconic Fergburger.
 Cheap and filling meals have made this bustling establishment a hit among locals and tourists alike.
 In fact, one could even go as far as saying it is a tourist attraction in its own right.
 Online ordering is highly recommended as queues can get quite long during peak mealtimes.